interledger/rfcs/0012-common-ledger-api/0012-common-ledger-api.md

 - [UnprocessableEntityError][] - The request is formatted properly but contains an otherwise-unspecified semantic problem.
 - [AlreadyExistsError][] - The `client_id` supplied is already used by another transfer.
 - [InvalidUriParameterError][] - One of the [URL][] or [UUID][] parameters was not formatted properly.
-- [InvalidBodyError][] - The request body was not properly-formatted JSON, or did not match the Content-Type provided.
+- [InvalidBodyError][] - The request body was not properly-formatted JSON, did not match the Content-Type provided, or did not match the schema for the requested resource type.
 - [UnsupportedCryptoConditionError][] - The transfer included an `execution_condition` whose feature bitstring requires functionality not implemented by this ledger.